Bruck1701/Bruck1701/README.md

 <br><br>

-- 🔭 currently working as a volunteer dev for the [100DaysOfCloud frontend](https://github.com/100DaysOfCloud/100DaysOfCloudFrontend) <Br>
 - 🌱 Learning ReactJS/Ruby on Rails and working my way up to the AWS Certified Developer examination <br>
 - 📫 If you want to contact me, feel free to send me an email: kummel@gmail.com <br>